 - all school based support services and other programs currently available

 - funds provided by Department of Child Safety, Youth and Women under Child Related Costs—Education Support

 Current regional methodologies

-- Schools can access targeted ESFP funds for eligible students in out-of-home care (OOHC).
+- Schools can access targeted ESFP funds for eligible students in OOHC.

 - Submissions are made by schools to Metropolitan regional office accompanied by the student's education support plan.
-Funding requests are based on their individual educational needs and participation in educational activities as identified in their ESPs.
+Funding requests are based on their individual educational needs and participation in educational activities as identified in their Education Support Plans (ESPs).